 Another example is the High CPU Processes sensor.
 You can specify a parameter that is the number of CPU processes to return from each machine.
 For example, you might want to get the top 5 highest CPU utilizing processes.
 The question has the following syntax:

 For sensors with multiple parameters, you can specify an ordered list of comma-separated parameters.
 For example, to see the first 10 lines from the action log for the action with ID 1, specify a parameter list as follows:

 You can use filters to create questions that target fewer endpoints than the default all machines.
 For example, the following advanced question targets only endpoints that have a specific process name or value.

-A parameterized sensor like File Exists returns the string File Exists: Filename or File does not exist, so be careful how you enter the sensor in a filter expression.
+A parameterized sensor like File Exists returns the result File Exists: Filename or File does not exist, so be careful how you enter the sensor in a filter expression.

-The filter expression with File Exists["C:\Program Files\PuTTY\putty.exe"] containing "Exists" evaluates to true when the result is File Exists: C:\Program Files\PuTTY\putty.exe and false when the result is File does not exist, so you can use it to filter the set of responses.
+The filter expression from all machines with File Exists["C:\Program Files\PuTTY\putty.exe"] containing "Exists" evaluates to true when the result is File Exists: C:\Program Files\PuTTY\putty.exe and false when the result is File does not exist, so you can use it to filter the set of responses.

 Filter expressions can match strings or regular expressions.
 The following table describes the supported filter operators as they appear when you use the Question Builder.
-The table also describes how some operators are normalized after you load them from the Question Builder or enter the expressions in the Question Bar.
+The table also describes how some operators are normalized after you load them from the Question Builder or enter the expressions in the Ask a Question field.

 Sensor value contains the specified string.

 |does not contain||Sensor value does not contain the specified string.|

 |starts with||Sensor value starts with the specified string.